Acaster Malbis: Governance

 Acaster Malbis lies in the Bishopthorpe Ward of the Unitary Authority of the City of York.
 It forms part of the UK Parliamentary Constituency of York Outer.
 It was part of the EU Constituency of Yorkshire and the Humber until Brexit in 2020.
 In 2011 the Ward was won by Councillor John Galvin, a member of the local Conservative Party, after holding the seat in 2015 he again won the seat in 2019, this time as an Independent.

 Demography

 In 1848 the population of the village was recorded as 322, just under half of the whole population of the parish of the same name.
 By 1881 this had fallen to 230.
 According to the 2001 census the parish had a population of 578, which rose to 669 by the time of the 2011 UK Census.

 Community

 There are few amenities in the village save for the 17th-century public house, The Ship Inn.
 This Inn features in the book, The Girl with the Red Suspenders by Barbara Whitehead.
 The inn reopened in May 2009 after nine months of major refurbishment, following serious flooding when the River Ouse burst its banks.

-The owners of the inn have reported a number of ghostly incidents.
+The owners of the inn have reported a number of incidents allegedly involving ghosts.